juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 </List>
 ```

 When we click on a List Item, an action gets fired with updates a store value - `selectedItem`.
-Each list item connects to redux and gets the `selectedItem`:
+Each list item connects to Redux and gets the `selectedItem`:

 ```js
 const ListItem = connect(